It is a powerful aromatic amino acid that is a staple for dopamine, epinephrine, norepinephrine, and thyroid hormones.

 Tyrosine Replaces Cognitive Resources Used in Memory

-Tyrosine supplements restored certain cognitive resources used to increase working memory.
+Tyrosine supplements restore specific cognitive resources used to increase working memory.
 The working memory is responsible for the continuous updating and maintenance of the memory.

-The studies showed that tyrosine only replenishes certain cognitive resources when resources are exhausted, so that only the challenging situations that require the use of these cognitive resources see an improvement in cognitive resources.
+The studies showed that tyrosine only replenishes specific cognitive resources when resources are exhausted, so only the challenging situations that require these mental resources improve cognitive resources.

 L-tyrosine is a Building Block of Thyroid Hormones

 The thyroid hormones triiodothyronine (T3) and thyroxine (T4) help regulate growth and metabolism in the body.
-It is important that levels T3 and T4 are neither too high nor too low.
+Levels T3 and T4 must be neither too high nor too low.

 Complementing with tyrosine can influence these hormones.
-This is because tyrosine is a fundamental component of thyroid hormones, so supplementing it could raise your levels too high.
+This is because tyrosine is a fundamental component of thyroid hormones, so supplementing it could raise your high levels.

-In a study with birds, chicks with tyrosine-induced deficiencies had much lower levels of T3 and T4, common thyroid hormones, in their blood.
+In a study with birds, chicks with tyrosine-induced deficiencies had much lower T3 and T4, common thyroid hormones, in their blood.

-Birds that received only phenylalanine supplements, which is the direct precursor of tyrosine, did not gain as much weight as birds that received supplements of phenylalanine plus tyrosine.
+Birds that received only phenylalanine supplements, which is the direct precursor of tyrosine, did not gain as much weight as birds that received phenylalanine supplements plus tyrosine.
 This shows that tyrosine supplements helped in the growth of the chicks.

-In studies with rats in which certain rats underwent constant stress, stressed rats suffered reductions in thyroid hormones T3 and T4.
+In studies with rats in which sure rats underwent constant stress, stressed rats suffered reductions in thyroid hormones T3 and T4.

-This is due to a decrease in thyroid peroxidase and oxidase enzymes, which are crucial for the production of thyroid hormone.
-Many depressed patients also suffered from hypothyroidism .
+This is due to a decrease in thyroid peroxidase and oxidase enzymes, which are crucial for producing thyroid hormones.
+Many depressed patients also suffer from hypothyroidism.